Spotify: Industry initiatives

 In June 2017, Variety reported that Spotify would announce "Secret Genius", a new initiative aimed at highlighting songwriters and producers, and the effect those people have on the music industry and the artists' careers.
 The project, which would feature awards, "Songshops" songwriting workshops, curated playlists, and podcasts, is an effort to "shine a light on these people behind the scenes who play such a big role in some of the most important moments of our lives.
 When the general public hears a song, they automatically associate it with the artist who sings it, not the people behind the scenes who make it happen, so we thought the title Secret Genius was appropriate", Spotify's former Global Head of Creator Services Troy Carter told Variety the first awards ceremony would take place in late 2017, and was intended to honour "the top songwriters, producers and publishers in the industry as well as up-and-coming talent".
 Additionally, as part of "The Ambassador Program", 13 songwriters would each host a Songshop workshop, in which their peers would collaboratively attempt to create a hit song, with the first workshop taking place in Los Angeles in June 2017.

 In October 2017, Spotify launched "Rise", a program aimed at promoting emerging artists.
 In February 2020, Spotify announced it would be featuring new songwriter pages and 'written by' playlists.
 This was aimed at giving fans a behind the scenes look at the process of some of their favorite songwriters.
 Initial pages added included Justin Trantor, Meghan Trainor, and Missy Elliott.
 Spotify thereafter announced it was planning to add more of these pages and playlists to highlight songwriters.

 In January 2021, Spotify made a selection of audiobooks available on the platform as a test of developing a greater breadth of content for users.
 The addition of audiobooks to the service would create similar offerings to that of Amazon's Audible.
 In 2020, Spotify partnered with Wizarding World to release a series of recorded readings of Harry Potter and the Philosopher's Stone, by various stars of the franchise.
 In November 2023, Spotify expanded free access to 200,000 audiobooks for Spotify Premium subscribers.
 In April 2024, Spotify expanded access to the audiobooks from the US, UK and Australia to include Canada, Ireland and New Zealand.
 The company also announced an expansion of its book catalogue to 250,000 books.

+In recent years, Spotify has awarded plaques to artists when their songs reach a billion streams on the platform.